aneldev/dynadux/README.md

 # That's all

-The logic o Dynadux is depicted in the text above.
+The logic of Dynadux is depicted in the text above.

 There is nothing more.
 Simple and portable use your imagination and create Business Stores.